 {{ "安企"|add:"2" }}

 Similarly, the result will be 'Anqi2', the number is automatically converted to a string and concatenated.
-These examples all indicate,addThe filter performs quite intelligently and reliably when handling this type of mixed content.
+These examples all indicate,addThe filter performs quite intelligently and reliably when processing this type of mixed content.

-It is worth mentioning that,addFilter is also flexible when handling numeric types.
+It is worth mentioning,addThe filter is also flexible when dealing with numeric types.
 When you try to add two numbers, it performs mathematical addition:

 {{ 5|add:2 }}

-This flexible and reliable design is undoubtedly a blessing for content operation and template developers.It means that when building website content, we can focus more on creativity and presentation logic without spending too much effort on handling complex character encoding and type conversion issues.addThe filter can handle everything easily, making our work more efficient and smooth.
+This flexible and reliable design is undoubtedly a blessing for content operators and template developers.It means that when building website content, we can focus more on creativity and presentation logic, without spending too much effort dealing with complex character encoding and type conversion issues.Whether it is making a multilingual website or simply concatenating some mixed Chinese and English titles,addFilters can easily handle, making our work more efficient and smooth.

-In summary, the Anqi CMS'saddThe filter not only does not produce garbled characters or errors when processing the concatenation of mixed Chinese and English strings, but also brings great convenience to template development with its powerful type compatibility and intelligent conversion mechanism.It ensures the accurate presentation of content, allowing developers to build colorful web pages with more confidence.
+In summary, of Anqi CMS'saddThe filter handles the concatenation of Chinese and English mixed strings without producing garbled characters or errors, and instead, with its powerful type compatibility and intelligent conversion mechanism, it brings great convenience to template development.It ensures the accurate presentation of content, allowing developers to build colorful and rich web pages with greater confidence.